 BikeCraft would not have happened without the inspiration and organizing of Lady Max.
 This dynamo behind Flat Tire Creations (whose table full of bikey ornaments and other cool things was mobbed all night!) did all the detailed work behind the scenes that made the event turn out so well.
 Thanks Max!!!
 And thanks to our wonderful hosts at Migration Brewing — especially Alex and Tyler who hustled all night with a smile.

 It feels obvious that we’d do BikeCraft again next year.
 Heck, some folks say they’d like to visit a bike-inspired marketplace more often than just once year.
 We’ll see about that.
-For now, enjoy more pics below and stay tuned for a video with vendor interviews and more sights and sounds from the event.
+For now, enjoy the photos and video.

 Jonathan Maus (Publisher/Editor)